Library Services and Policies for Visitors and Community Guests

 - Visitors and community guests may not enter the Library after 10:00 pm on any day on which the Library remains open past 10:00 pm.

 - Persons under the age of 18 (and not having other authorization to enter the library) must be accompanied by an adult caregiver.
 The caregiver must remain with with the minor at all times and shall be responsible for the minor's compliance with the Code of Conduct for Library Users.

 - Minors participating in Temple University sponsored summer programs or who are part of a group accompanied by a teacher/instructor who has received prior permission to bring a group of K-12 students may gain access to the building.
 For additional information on how to obtain permission to bring a supervised student group to the Library see the Library Entrance Policy.

 - Visitors and community guests may use printed materials in the Libraries.
 If you live in Pennsylvania and want to borrow books see http://guides.temple.edu/paresident.
 Alumni receive borrowing privileges at no charge.
-Graduate students from other institutions and area professionals are eligible to obtain a card for $50 annually.
+Graduate students from Pennsylvania, New Jersey, and Delaware, and area professionals are eligible to obtain a card for $50 annually.
+Graduate students applying for this card must present their student ID plus a statement of good standing at their academic library.
 For more information contact the Paley Library Circulation desk at 215-204-0744.